 Zucchini is a popular summer crop that has a wide range of healthy uses.
 It's a great way to get more vegetables into your diet while still being tasty.

-Even though it does contain carbohydrates it is relatively low in net carbs and is one of the best keto-friendly vegetables.
+Even though it does contain carbohydrates it is relatively low in net carbs.
+It is one of the best keto friendly vegetables to include in your ketogenic diet meal plan.

-A cup serving of raw zucchini has a total of 3.9 grams of carbs and 1.3 grams of fiber.
-That results in the net carb content of a cup of zucchini being 2.6 grams.
+A cup serving of raw zucchini has 3.9 grams of total carbs and 1.3 grams of fiber.
+So the total net carbs in zucchini are only 2.6 grams per cup.

 Zucchini is a very healthy vegetable that is packed with nutrients.
 It contains a significant amount of vitamins C, K, B6, riboflavin and folate, as well as minerals manganese and potassium.